dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 - In _Foliage Generator_:
   * **Particle placement type**
 ![Particle Placement Type](../assets/images/manual_images/foliage_generator_particles_placement_type.png)
 You'll need to choose between **Random** placed branches: for chaotic branch distribution, or **Uniform** placed branches: for the branches to be placed on the faces of the [Carrier Mesh](#generation-parameters).
 Please, look into the descriptions of these parameters, described above.
-For 3d cloud creation, we suggest using _Uniform_ mode.
+For 3D cloud creation, we suggest using _Uniform_ mode.

   * **Billboard whole object** group of parameters (_Particle Rotation Bias_ and _Bias Toward Rotation_)
 ![Billboard Whole Object group](../assets/images/manual_images/foliage_generator_billboard_whole_object_group.png)
 If you want the whole mesh to be looking into the camera, set _Particle Rotation Bias_ to the maximum right position.
-It will force the branches always look where the following parameter, _Bias Toward Rotation_ is set.
+It will force the branches always look where the following parameter, _Bias Toward Rotation_, is set.
 Here you don't have to change anything from zeroes if you have already camera-facing _Mesh Particle_, which you can see in the small mesh preview icon in the parameter's interface.
 If it is facing any other direction, you'll need to rotate it using _Bias Toward Rotation_ parameter's axis.

 - In _Foliage Shader_:
   * **Billboard Rotation** parameters, [described in detail on the Foliage Shader page here](../foliage-shader/#global-billboard-parameters).
 ![Particle Placement Type](../assets/images/manual_images/quibli_foliage_shader_billboard_rotation_options.png)
 If you want the whole mesh to be looking into the camera, please, choose **Whole Object**.
-Usually, for the construction of such billboard models you'll need only up to 25—150 large (value of ~1) _Particles_, which is relatively low poly, if you use a Quad as a _Particle Mesh_ (_Carrier Mesh_ and _Particle Mesh_ are described above in the [Generation Parameters](#generation-parameters)).
+Usually, for the construction of such billboard models you'll need only up to 25—150 large (value of ~1) _Particles_, which is relatively low poly, if you use a [Quad](https://docs.unity3d.com/Manual/Example-CreatingaBillboardPlane.html){:target="_blank"} as a _Particle Mesh_ (_Carrier Mesh_ and _Particle Mesh_ are described above in the [Generation Parameters](#generation-parameters)).
 If you want the mesh itself NOT to be rotating, but rather its particles/branches, please, choose **Each Face** mode. **It is better to use _Each Face_ mode in conjunction with _Uniform_** _Particle Placement Type_ parameter of the _Foliage Generator_, described above.

 ### Non-Billboard approach